Marking the 120th birthday of Amelia Earhart, the aviation pioneer who stretched the limits of humanity into the sky

 In 1918, the Spanish flu pandemic reached Canada, making work at the hospital even more challenging.
 Earhart also contracted the virus and was hospitalized for a number of weeks due to complications, including pneumonia and severe sinusitis.
-Following her recovery, she turned to medical school in Columbia University, but left after one year to join her parents, who got back together again, in California.
+Following her recovery, she turned to medical school in Columbia University, but left after one year to join her parents, who were back together, in California.
 There, during a visit to a fair in 1920, her father again suggested she should try flying a plane.
 This time she agreed.
 The flight was only ten minutes long, but it changed her life.
-"By the time I had got two or three hundred feet off the ground," she said, "I knew I had to fly."
+“By the time I had got two or three hundred feet off the ground,” she said, “I knew I had to fly.”

 Early horizons.
 Eahart (on the right) and flight instructor Snook, in front of "The Canary"| Source: Wikipedia

 Earhart began her aviation training with pilot Anita Snook, one of the aviation pioneers in the US.
 During this time, she worked in every job she could find in order to save up money to buy her own plane.
 She was a truck driver, photographer, and stenographer at a telephone company, and in the summer of 1922, she bought a second-hand Kinner Airster airplane, nicknaming it “the Canary,” due to its yellow hue.
 After several of months, she already set the female pilot world record for flight altitude, reaching 14,000 feet.
 In 1923, she was the 16th woman in history to be issued a pilot's license by the Fédération Aéronautique Internationale.